warkrismagic/mcp-ui-fork_research/docs/src/guide/server/overview.md

 # @mcp-ui/server Overview

-The `@mcp-ui/server` package provides server-side utilities to help construct `HtmlResource` objects, which can then be sent to a client as part of an MCP response.
+The `@mcp-ui/server` package provides server-side utilities to help construct `UIResource` objects, which can then be sent to a client as part of an MCP response.

 ## Key Exports

-- **`createHtmlResource(options: CreateHtmlResourceOptions): HtmlResource`**:
+- **`createUIResource(options: CreateUIResourceOptions): UIResource`**:
-  The primary function for creating resource blocks.
+  The primary function for creating UI snippets.
 It takes an options object to define the URI, content (direct HTML or external URL), and delivery method (text or blob).

 ## Purpose

-- **Ease of Use**: Simplifies the creation of valid `HtmlResource` objects.
+- **Ease of Use**: Simplifies the creation of valid `UIResource` objects.
 - **Validation**: Includes basic validation (e.g., URI prefixes matching content type).
 - **Encoding**: Handles Base64 encoding when `delivery: 'blob'` is specified.